 - Become an investor in BOLD change by giving a gift to United Way's Community Impact Fund.
-This gift will be divided among the Community Impact Partnerships to serve the greatest need
+This gift will be divided among the Collective Impact Partnerships to serve the greatest need

 - Invest in a specific partner agency of your choice through a designated gift (minimum gift of $100)

 - Volunteer in your community by utilizing United Way's Volunteer Center

 - Spread the word about what you have learned about United Way and what you fight for toward a better Lancaster County

 Will I still be able to designate during the United Way of Lancaster County campaign to my favorite charity?